Looking after your health and your liver

 Share how you’re feeling

 Ask for what you need.
 Talk about how you’re feeling – especially about any symptoms you may have and how they affect your mood.
 In addition to speaking with your doctor, tell your friends and family if hep C makes you tired or depressed.
 Speaking honestly can help them understand what’s going on and why.

-Oral treatments are available today that can cure hep C infection in most people.
+Oral treatments are available today that can cure hep C infection in the majority of people.
 This means that the hepatitis C virus is not found in your blood 3 months after treatment ends.

 Successful treatment is likely to be accompanied by an improvement in how you feel.

-When you have been treated, let your friends and family know so that others suffering with hep C will also come forward for testing and treatment.
+When you have been treated, let your friends and family know so that others suffering with hep C will feel encouraged to come forward for testing and treatment.

 Keep in contact with your healthcare professional

 Your doctor is your best source of information about hep C’s effect on your body, how to look after yourself and others and the treatment that’s available.

 If your healthcare professional has prescribed treatment, you will be asked to have a blood test 3 months after you have finished treatment.

 It is very important that you have this test to know whether your treatment has worked.

-Your doctor may also ask you to continue to see them at least once or twice a year, even if treatment has successfully cleared the virus from your blood.
+Your doctor may also ask to continue to see you at least once or twice a year, even if treatment has successfully cleared the virus from your blood.

 Keep track of any symptoms you have and if you’re concerned with how you’re feeling, contact your doctor right away.